rubygems/rubygems-server/README.md

-# Gem::Server
+# rubygems-server

-Gem::Server and allows users to serve gems for consumption by `gem --remote-install`.
+rubygems-server allows users to serve gems for consumption by `gem --remote-install`.

 gem_server starts an HTTP server on the given port and serves the following: